joshicola/gear-building-gui/README.md

 PyQt5 is a platform-independent gui framework.
 Build on any deploy on every.
 Installation is possible through both conda and pip.

+Would it be possible to package in a pip-installable repository?

 The manifest portion of the gear-building-gui is developed as the prototype.
 It currently: